VimsecAu/kb/m365/baselines/aad.md

 Managed Devices SHOULD be required to register MFA.

 <!--Policy: MS.AAD.3.8v1; Criticality: SHOULD -->
-- _Rationale:_ Reduce risk of an adversary using stolen user credentials and then registering their own MFA device to access the tenant by requiring a managed device provisioned and controlled by the company to perform registration actions.
+- _Rationale:_ Reduce risk of an adversary using stolen user credentials and then registering their own MFA device to access the tenant by requiring a managed device provisioned and controlled by the organisation to perform registration actions.
 This prevents the adversary from using their own unmanaged device to perform the registration.
 - _Last modified:_ June 2023
 - _MITRE ATT&CK TTP Mapping:_
   - [T1078: Valid Accounts](https://attack.mitre.org/techniques/T1078/)